 And before we summarize this review, I really want to talk about the music.
 The Russian male choir, the use of violin.
 This just oozes charm and love.
 A superb original soundtrack.

-A well thought out real time strategy game that has been able to capture the feeling of a post-war dieselpunk reality, sometimes hampered by gameplay mechanics and pacing issues.
-King Art Games has put out a great strategy games that, with some more budget and time, could’ve been one of the all time greats in the genre.
-If you like Company of Heroes, or the strategy genre in general, this is a game you should play.
-And if you like historic punk settings, then I really want to emphasize on how great the atmosphere in this game is.
+A well thought out real-time strategy game that has been able to capture the feeling of a post-war dieselpunk reality, sometimes hampered by gameplay mechanics and pacing issues.
+King Art Games has put out great strategy games that, with some more budget and time, could’ve been one of the all-time greats in the genre.
+If you like Company of Heroes or the strategy genre in general, this is a game you should play.
+And if you like historic punk settings, then I really want to emphasize how great the atmosphere in this game is.
 It’s depressing and beautiful.
 It’s what I want to see from a game set in this genre.

 |Available on||Xbox Series X|S, Playstation 5, Windows PC|

 |Developer||KING Art Games|